Ensono/amido.github.io/docs/index.md

 ## What is Ensono Stacks

-Stacks is an Ensono open-source project that automates the setup of software development projects.
-Stacks is for software engineers of all kinds who want to create projects quickly.
+Ensono Stacks is an Ensono open-source project that automates the setup of software development projects.
+Ensono Stacks is for software engineers of all kinds who want to create projects quickly.

 Setting up the infrastructure and frameworks necessary to deliver a software project takes time.
 A team might spend the first two weeks (sprint 0) making technical decisions, provisioning and configuring environments, pipelines, compute, test frameworks, and more.
 Stacks automates this setup using infrastructure-as-code to shrink your project's sprint 0 from two weeks to an hour or less.